 Proposals where the primary objective is to conserve or enhance biodiversity, particularly proposals for landscape-scale enhancement across local authority boundaries, will also be supported.
+The Council will support proposals which deliver the strategic green infrastructure network and priorities set out in the Cambridgeshire Green Infrastructure Strategy.

-2.73 Cambridge has a distinct and unique character and landscape setting and is surrounded by attractive green space, much of which is accessible.
-Cambridge is characterised by its compact nature, well-defined and vegetated edges and the green corridors that extend into the city centre from the countryside.
+- 2.75 Cambridge has a distinct and unique character and landscape setting and is surrounded by attractive green space, much of which is accessible.
+Cambridge is characterised by its compact nature, well-defined and vegetated edges, open spaces, and the green corridors that extend into the city centre from the countryside.
 These green corridors are protected as part of the Cambridge Green Belt or as Protected Open Space.
 A number of studies have considered the setting of the city and features that are considered to be critical to this setting.
-These studies have all highlighted that the interface between the urban edge and the countryside is one of the important and valued landscape features of the city, contributing to the quality of life and place enjoyed here.
+These studies have all highlighted that the interface between the urban edge and the countryside is one of the important and valued landscape features of the city, contributing to the quality of life and place enjoyed here. - 2.76 Given the multiplicity of sites which make up Cambridge's natural environment and the strategic objectives of this local plan, the strategy for its management and enhancement is, in itself, one of a multi-document, multi-layered approach.
+This approach includes a number of interrelated initiatives, policies and players.
+Together, as illustrated in Figure 2.2, they represent Cambridge's natural environment strategy to deliver new green infrastructure and enhance existing blue and green infrastructure and deliver biodiversity enhancements, the components of which will be added to and updated as necessary and provide the necessary tools to realise the ongoing management of the city's natural environment.